eclipse/paho.mqtt.rust/README.md

 https://rust-lang-nursery.github.io/rust-bindgen/

-Bindgen requires a relatively recent version of the Clang library installed on the system - recommended v3.9 or 4.0.
+Bindgen requires a relatively recent version of the Clang library installed on the system - recommended v3.9 or later.
 The bindgen dependencies seem, however, to seek out the oldest Clang version if multiple ones are installed on the system.
 On Ubuntu 14.04 or 16.04, the Clang v3.6 default might give some problems, although as the Paho builder is currently configured, it should work.

 But the safest thing would be to set the `LIBCLANG_PATH` environment variable to point to a supported version, like:
 ```